 This is true in life, and in science, where relationship research tends to focus on couples and families.
-When Emily Langan, an associate professor of communication at Wheaton College goes to conferences for the International Association of Relationship Researchers, she says, “friendship is the smallest cluster there.
+When Emily Langan, an associate communication professor at Wheaton College, goes to conferences for the International Association of Relationship Researchers, she says, “friendship is the smallest cluster there.
 Sometimes it’s a panel, if that.”

 Friendships are unique relationships because unlike family relationships, we choose to enter into them.
-And unlike other voluntary bonds, like marriages and romantic relationships, they lack a formal structure.
-You wouldn’t go months without speaking to or seeing your significant other (hopefully), but you might go that long without contacting a friend.
+And unlike other voluntary bonds, such as marriages and romantic relationships, they lack a formal structure.
+You wouldn’t go months without speaking with or seeing your significant other (hopefully), but you might go that long without contacting a friend.

 Still, survey upon survey upon survey shows how important people’s friends are to their happiness.
 And though friendships tend to change as people age, there is some consistency in what people want from them.

 “I’ve listened to someone as young as 14 and someone as old as 100 talk about their close friends, and [there are] three expectations of a close friend that I hear people describing and valuing across the entire life course,” says William Rawlins, the Stocker Professor of Interpersonal Communication at Ohio University.
 “Somebody to talk to, someone to depend on, and someone to enjoy.
 These expectations remain the same, but the circumstances under which they’re accomplished change.”